-In the previous tutorial we looked at how to use animated objects in Armory and I mentioned a few times that the setup process was perhaps the biggest tripping point when trying to get animation to work.
-In this tutorial we are going to show that process.
+In the previous Animation tutorial, we looked at how to use animated objects in Armory and I mentioned a few times that the setup process was perhaps the biggest tripping point when trying to get animation to work.
+In this tutorial, we are going to show that process.
 Although this tutorial is technically 100% about Blender and not Armory, this is a key requirement to get animation to work, so let’s take things step by step and create a simple Armory ready animation.

 Let’s start things off with a simple model that we are going to animate.
 I create a simple multi-segmented cylinder like the following:

 Now create a new Armature ( Add->Armature->Single Bone ) like so:

 Now in edit mode, select the end bone, move it, then (E) extrude the tip so we have a rig like the following:

 Next switch to Object mode, select the mesh, then Shift-click to multi-select the armature in addition to the mesh, then hit Ctrl + P to parent the mesh to the armature and select With Automatic Weights:

 We are now ready to start creating our animation.
 Now it’s time to start animating our scene.
 Select the armature and switch to pose mode.
 Hit A to select all the bones in our armature, then select I to insert a keyframe, select LocRotScale (overkill but… meh).

 This creates a new keyframe at frame 0.
 Now lets advance to frame 25 and in pose mode modify things(move, scale and rotate our controlling bones), then select all the bones and set another keyframe, like so:

 Now repeat again at frame 50 so we have a lame but well-defined animation.

 Now switch to the NLA Editor, double click ArmatureAction and rename it to Bend.
 Now click the Push Action Down icon: